Ugly Face Behind Low Unemployment

 Contrary to popular belief, AI and robotics are creating jobs and not reducing jobs.
 There is a demand for people to create AI and robotics.
 This would include selling, training and repairing these products as time goes on.
 Though a digital marketer is a great writer and designer, there is no question that analytics and data-driven systems are used in their role.

-With the pace of automation, it creates stress on specific technology and how it is implemented.
+With the pace of automation, it creates stress on a specific technology and how it is implemented.
 Also, you need to determine what are the tools that are required that you buy into and how it compares to others in the market.
-There is a lot of room for error when it comes buying the wrong tools and selecting the wrong vendor.
+There is a lot of room for error when it comes to buying the wrong tools and selecting the wrong vendor.
 While expectations are going to be sky-high the job at hand will be much tougher.

 There are hundreds of different corporate learning vendors and tools that range from recruitment and performance management to employee engagement.
 There are five major ERP vendors that compete for payroll and core HR and picking the right one is the challenge.